 If you go to any other country in Asia or America you will see people talking to themselves using hands-free technology that is now very readily available.
 If you walk down the streets of Japan, however, you will rarely see someone without earphones or headphones.

 In a country that is known for its quirkiness, this may come as a definite surprise to many.
-For reasons better known to themselves, most of the Japanese smartphone users refrain from taking calls without using hands or headphones.
-Maybe this is about respecting privacy or not seeming as if they are conversing with someone imaginary!
+For reasons better known to themselves, most Japanese smartphone users refrain from taking calls without using hands or headphones.

 Walking while on phone and texting or watching videos by gazing at your screen is a widespread problem that people, especially youngsters, do around the world.
 There is a name for this practice in Japan which is ‘aruki-sumaho’, and this means ‘moving smartphone’.
 Although it is very often unappreciated, you can see this problem in Japan as well.